sylphrena0/lycospswebsite/README.md

 1. **Test Website**

-    You should see the website files populated in the directory you specifed.
+    You should see the website files populated in the directory you specified.
 Open the directory in your favorite code editor (I recommend [Visual Studio Code](https://code.visualstudio.com/) and will assume you are using it.).

     Open the integrated terminal in VsCode with `Ctrl + J`.
 Execute this command:
     ```bash